Animal Welfare Act 1999

 "Hurting animals while moving them is against the law"

-You commit an offence if you keep or move an animal in a way that causes it unnecessary pain or distress without a good reason.
-If you own an animal or are in charge of it, you must not let it be driven, led, ridden, or taken somewhere if it is not healthy enough to do so.
-You need a good reason to do these things, or you will be committing an offence.
+You commit an offence if you keep or move an animal in a way that causes it pain or distress without a good reason.
+You also commit an offence if you own or are in charge of an animal and let it be driven, led, ridden, or transported when it is not healthy enough to do so.
+This applies to moving the animal on a road, riding it, or taking it in a vehicle, aircraft, or ship.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.